Texas Series LLC: Everything You Need to Know

 The assets for each series must be kept distinct, as do the assets for the overall LLC.

 However, this does not require a separate account for each system.
 A simple coding system to distinguish the assets and liabilities for each series within a single account would suffice.
 Separate accounts are recommended if some holdings are subject to different management procedures or tax treatment.

 Records should be saved to prove in a court of law that funds were not commingled in case litigation arises.

 Investors should avoid holding radically different businesses within the same LLC.
 This can create a situation in which one series is much more vulnerable to legal action and liability than the others.
 Within a series LLC, avoid establishing a series with a very different debt structure or a substantially different tax treatment than the LLC's other businesses.

 If you need help with establishing a series LLC in Texas, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.